bnorm-software/infinite/README.md

 ### DVD Player ###
 This example shows some of the power in a hierarchical state machine.
 There are two main states and two children states in this state machine.
-The 'Active' state which is the parent of 'Playing' and 'Paused' handles to 'stop' event so it doesn't need to be defined for each state.
+The 'Active' state, which is the parent of 'Playing' and 'Paused', handles the 'stop' event so it doesn't need to be handled for each state.
 For this specific example it would probably be easier to have both 'Playing' and 'Paused' handle the 'stop' event but that doesn't provide a very good example, now does it?

 ```java
 StateMachineBuilder<String, String, Void> builder = StateMachineBuilderFactory.create();